 The BILT Model: Six Ways to Engage Employers and Give Students the Skills They Need to Get Hired

 By Dr. Ann Beheler, Principal Investigator, Pathways to Innovation and National Convergence Technology Center

 While every community college program seeks to guide students toward completion of certificates and degrees that will prepare them for employment, too often there is a mismatch between what employers need and what our curriculum teaches.
 The answer lies in getting local business and industry experts to actively participate in the process of steering coursework.
 The National Convergence Technology Center (CTC)—funded by a National Science Foundation grant—calls this approach the business and industry leadership team, or BILT, model.
 The name differentiates the BILT from a traditional business advisory committee (BAC) that might only convene once a year to approve curriculum presented by faculty.
 The BILT model insists that business and industry experts “co-lead” programs and validate the job skills students will learn.
 In other words, while a BAC advises, a BILT leads.

 Six Essential Elements for Success

 The CTC has identified six elements essential to the success of BILTs.
-Review the list below and think about the relationship your college has with its employer council.
+Review the list below and think about the relationship your college has with its advisory committee.
 Is your program doing enough to keep business and industry engaged?

 1. FREQUENT MEETINGS